EnSoftCorp/points-to-toolbox/README.md

 # Points-to Toolbox
-This repository contains an Atlas native points-to analysis implementation and utility toolbox to using the results.
+This repository contains an Atlas native points-to analysis implementation and utilities for using the results.